US 50 Little Blue Creek Canyon Frequently Asked Questions (FAQs)

 Will oversized trucks be allowed during the closure?

-CFL and CDOT will allow oversized trucks through the closure whenever possible; however, lane width restrictions preventing oversized travel will be necessary during some phases of work.
+There is a 10-foot width restriction during the weekday single-lane alternating traffic openings.
 The highway will be fully opened to two-way traffic on the weekends allowing oversized vehicles through the project area.

 Will access to recreation areas be maintained during the closure?